caviyacht/SodaDungeon2Mod/readme.md

 ## Credits

-Thanks to Shawn for creating this game.
+Thanks to [anpShawn](https://github.com/anpShawn) for creating this game.